THREE MILLION DOLLARS SAVED

-A medium-sized, US-based specialty surgical instruments firm was attempting to enter the Chinese and Korean markets through the acquisition of a local manufacturer/distributor in northeast China.
+A mid-sized, US-based specialty wound and surgical device firm was attempting to enter APAC via the acquisition of a local manufacturer/distributor in northeast China.
 Negotiations resulted in a nonbinding terms sheet with agreed upon price of over USD $9mil, pending an official board of directors vote and final written agreement.

-Armed with these powerful new insights, our client confidently returned to negotiations, catching the Chinese firm completely off guard.
+Armed with these powerful new insights, our client confidently returned to the negotiating table, catching the Chinese firm completely off guard.
 The acquisition ultimately went through, but with a final sale price of just USD $6mil.
-This was over USD $3mil favorable to what had been agreed upon prior to our professional assessment.
+This was over USD $3mil favorable to what had been agreed upon prior to our groundwork and professional assessment.

 Contact us to discuss how we may be able to generate similar value for your organization.